interdiscipline/lockup/README.md

 ## Usage

-To set a password, define LOCKUP_CODEWORD in your environments/your_environment.rb file like so:
+To set a codeword, define LOCKUP_CODEWORD in your environments/your_environment.rb file like so:

     ENV["LOCKUP_CODEWORD"] = 'secret'

-If you're using Figaro, set your lockup password in your application.yml file:
+If you're using Figaro, set your lockup codeword in your application.yml file:

     LOCKUP_CODEWORD: "love"

+**Codewords are not case-sensitive, by design.
+Keep it simple.**

 ### Link it with no typing: